SHS-Robotics-Club/3123-IntoTheDeep-24/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 The Robot class is where the robot subsystems such as drivetrain and claw, along with utilities such as a shared free-running mission timer, are defined.
 In order to access the methods defined for these, getter methods are used in the Robot class such as robot.getDrivetrain() and robot.getClaw().
-For example, the foloowing code initialized the drivetrain, claw and mission timer.
+For example, the following code initializes the drivetrain, claw and mission timer.

     robot.getDrivetrain().init();